xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 23 - 3-D Man in the dev VE</figcaption>
 </figure>

 3-D Man is unchanged.
 Why?
-The change we made was in the 'dev-john' VE, the 'dev' VE is unaffected.
+The change we made was in the `dev-john` VE, the `dev` VE is unaffected.
 Even though there is only one Pod running for both releases, KubeFox is dynamically routing requests at runtime.
-Developers using the dev VE can use the original data source, and developers using the 'dev-john' VE can work with the new content and queries.
-To each group, their VEs provide them wiht what appear to be independent sandboxes.
+Developers using the `dev` VE can use the original data source, and developers using the `dev-john` VE can work with the new content and queries.
+To each group, their VEs provide them with what appear to be independent sandboxes.
 All the while, KubeFox is controlling provisioning by deploying only changed (or new) components - so we're achieving this with a single instance of our graphql-server component.

----

 ## Modifying our App